To Do List

 8. Come and Celebrate!

-Come join us at the Wellington’s Chinese New Year Festival celebrations – Saturday 1st and Sunday 2nd February.
-There’s something for everyone; food, craft, local and international entertainment, colourful street parade.
-Check out the full programme .
+Come join us at the Wellington’s Chinese New Year Festival celebrations – Saturday 14th and Sunday 15th February.
+There’s something for everyone; food, craft, local and international entertainment, colourful street parade, free rides for the children.
+Check out the full programme on the Events Pages.